Internships

 Description

 English Innovations (EI) is an educational model that facilitates inclusive, social learning for immigrant & refugee adults who would otherwise not be accessing ESOL programs.
 The model has three core components: English Language Acquisition, Digital Literacy, and Community Engagement.
-Students also have the opportunity to deepen their leadership development through storytelling, our leadership team, and OneAmerica’s education and early learning campaigns.
+Students also have the opportunity to deepen their leadership development through storytelling, leadership, and OneAmerica’s immigration and early learning campaigns.
 OneAmerica's remote EI model is called English@Home and takes place over Zoom, with some optional in-person workshops and events throughout the year.

-The intern will help compile and organize qualitative and quantitative data and feedback from students who have participated in our English conversation classes, with a focus on civic engagement and leadership development.
-They will also attend class regularly to build relationships with students, assist with new student onboarding calls once a quarter, support students on a leadership pathway, help coordinate volunteers, and provide administrative programmatic support.
+The intern will facilitate 3-4 workshops that build leadership of our students and community while also advancing immigrant inclusion.
+The intern will spend the first month learning about our program and attending storytelling/leadership workshops that help prep our students for our Lobby Day in January. will also attend class regularly to build relationships with students, assist with new student onboarding calls once a quarter, support students on a leadership pathway, help coordinate volunteers, and provide administrative programmatic support.

 More information